AvanzaBank/astrix/README.md

 Astrix is used by service consumers to:
 * Locate a provider for given service at runtime ("service discovery")
 * Bind a service-proxy to an instance that can be used to invoke a discovered service ("service binding")
-* Test an application in isolation from the services consumed
+* Test an application isolated from the services it consumes
 * Ensure all service invocations are protected by a fault tolerance layer

 Astrix is used by service providers to: